FellipePombo/BloodandBeastsTTRPG/effects.md

 >## Fast
 >This effect allows the attack to be performed as a movement action, instead of a regular one.

+>## Slow
+>This effect makes it so the attack only hits in the next round after it is performed.

 >## Light
 >Grants the hunter an extra free movement action after performed.